shyamdayals/git-practice/README.md

 ## GIT MERGE

-## MERGING - Bring changes from one branch to another
+## MERGING - Bring changes from one branch to another - master update